 o The network begins a fundraising campaign to promote a mayoral candidate running on the CEP platform.

 o The network presents the CEP to incumbent city council members as well as the most serious contenders.
 Based on the enthusiasm of the sitting member or the challenger the network supports which ever member will approve the CEP.

 A CEP planning is not something only embraced by the left or the right.
 It is not an idea possessed of much risk if it fails, but it won’t.
 It is something that serves the interest of about 99.9 percent of people in this country.
-If given the attention it will be embraced.
+If given attention, it will be understood, and it will be embraced.